Princess Luisa Carlotta of the Two Sicilies: Early life

-Princess of Spain
+Infanta of Spain

 On 12 June 1819 in Madrid, 14-year-old Luisa Carlotta married her maternal uncle Infante Francisco de Paula of Spain.
 He was ten years older than Luisa Carlotta.

 Luisa Carlotta played an important role during the sickness of Ferdinand VII to ensure that her niece, Isabella, became heiress to the Spanish throne instead of her uncle Carlos.
 She supported the new succession law issued by the king.

 When the king Ferdinand VII was suffering from a very severe gout attack that many feared would end his life (1832), a huge variety of characters, including the ambassador of Naples and her own confessor, harassed the Queen of Spain to persuade her to renounce the dynastic rights of her daughters in favor of Carlos, to avoid the horrors of a civil war.
-The queen crumbled under the pressures and got her agonizing husband to repeal the Pragmatic Sanction of 1830.
+The queen crumbled under the pressures and got her husband to repeal the Pragmatic Sanction of 1830.
 This meant that the king's daughters would lose their right to the throne, in favor of the king's brother.

-When the Counsel of Castile, an organ that favored a transition towards constitutionalism, learned about this, they sent word to Luisa Carlotta who was famous for her determination and strong personality, in hopes that she could persuade the queen to change her mind again.
+When the Counsel of Castile, an organization that favored a transition towards constitutionalism, learned about this, they sent word to Luisa Carlotta who was famous for her determination and strong personality, in hopes that she could persuade the queen to change her mind again.

 Luisa Carlotta rode nonstop after receiving the news and arrived to La Granja, unannounced, four days after the Pragmatic Sanction had been repealed.
-She went to find her sister, to whom she recriminated her lack of spine and who she called "regina di gallería".
-Afterwards she went to find prime minister Tadeo Calomarde, with whom she had another face off.
-It is said that she was involved in an incident during the sickness of the Spanish monarch regarding this issue: when the Spanish king lay sick expecting death (1832), Luisa Carlotta tried to acquire a document forbidding female succession from prime minister Tadeo Calomarde by force and throw it on the fire.
+She went to find her sister who she criticized for her lack of resolve, calling her "regina di galleria".
+Afterwards she confronted prime minister Tadeo Calomarde.
+It is said that she was involved in an incident during the sickness of the Spanish monarch regarding this issue: when the Spanish king lay sick expecting death (1832), Luisa Carlotta tried by force to acquire a document forbidding female succession from prime minister Tadeo Calomarde and throw it on the fire.
 When Calomarde tried to save the document, she struck him in the face, upon which he uttered the well known words: "Madame, white hands don't offend!".
 Some authors, like Comellas, consider the slap an urban legend.
-Slap or not, Luisa Carlotta was a formidable opponent to Calomarde in court.
+Regardless, Luisa Carlotta was a formidable opponent to Calomarde in court.

 When the king recovered, on 31 December 1832 he named his daughter heiress again, and gave the queen full regency powers.
-During the last months of Ferdinand's life, while Maria Christina was regent, Carlotta stayed in the Spanish court and supported her sister in her governmental role.
+During the last months of Ferdinand's life, while Maria Cristina was regent, Luisa Carlotta stayed in the Spanish court and supported her sister in her governmental role.
 Carlotta was more active in government than her sister, to the point that first secretary Francisco Cea Bermúdez met with her more often than with the queen.

 When her niece became queen in 1833 with her sister as regent, the friendship between the sisters turned into rivalry, and she left Spain for Paris.
 Luisa Carlotta died at Madrid at the age of 39.